Counting the Cost of Vibe Coding

 What it does

 Token Use reads the session files that AI coding tools already write to your local disk, normalises the data into a single archive, and shows you what youβre spending.
-Thereβs no API key, no proxy, no telemetry endpoint, and no daemon - it just parses the JSONL (and one SQLite database, in Cursorβs case) that your tools have already written, then renders the results.
+Thereβs no API key, no proxy, no telemetry endpoint, no daemon, and no live file watcher.
+It just parses the JSONL (and one SQLite database, in Cursorβs case) that your tools have already written, then renders the results.

 | Tool | Source format | Token quality |